 Art Making Links:

 Faculty research trajectories often include intense explorations on topics developed over many years.
-We regularly engage in interdisciplinary research that integrates with diverse fields such as medicine, engineering, ecology, etc. Below are some recent collaborative projects art faculty have facilitated.
+We regularly engage in interdisciplinary research that integrates with diverse fields such as medicine, engineering, ecology, etc. Below are some recent collaborative projects that art faculty have facilitated.

 Environment & Sustainability

-This summer's ART 5304 Art@Work: Environment & Sustainability Advanced Studio class, supervised by Carol Flueckinger, built on last summer's INSPIRED Symposium, hosted by Elsewhere Studios in Paonia, Colorado.
-The 2018 symposium and Art at Work project brought visiting and local artists and local artists to participate in socially engaged projects with scientists, policy-makers, and five local partner organizations to explore and address selected environmental, cultural, social, and economic issues vital to preserving the natural world and the quality of life and sense of place in the North Fork Valley in Colorado.
-For summer 2019, Flueckiger, who serves on the Board of Elsewhere Studios, lead an interdisciplinary group that consisted of her own independent study art students, Sahar Fattahi and Mattie Hernandez (shown above), who were joined by Western Colorado University's Environment & Sustainability students Sam Liebl and Keriann Conroy.
+This summer's ART 5304 Art@Work: Environment & Sustainability Advanced Studio class, supervised by Carol Flueckiger, built on last summer's INSPIRED Symposium, hosted by Elsewhere Studios in Paonia, Colorado.
+The 2018 symposium and Art at Work project brought visiting and local artists to participate in socially engaged projects with scientists, policy-makers, and five local partner organizations to explore and address selected environmental, cultural, social, and economic issues vital to preserving the natural world and the quality of life and sense of place in the North Fork Valley in Colorado.
+For summer 2019, Flueckiger, who serves on the Board of Elsewhere Studios, led an interdisciplinary group that consisted of her own independent study art students, Sahar Fattahi and Mattie Hernandez (shown above), who were joined by Western Colorado University's Environment & Sustainability students Sam Liebl and Keriann Conroy.
 All participants met at the Elsewhere Studios artist residency for two group sessions in June, where the Texas Tech art students were living and working as artists-in-residence.
-For additional information about the summer program and Elsewhere Studios follow this link.
-You can also follow the Facebook group page: https://www.facebook.com/groups/TTUArtatWork/.
+Follow the Facebook group page at https://www.facebook.com/groups/TTUArtatWork/.